-Operating expenses - consist primarily of selling, general and administrative ("SG&A") expenses such as compensation and related expenses for sales and marketing staff, advertising, online marketing and catalog production, distribution costs (excluding freight) applicable to the Supplies Distributors and eCOST businesses, executive, management and administrative personnel and other overhead costs, including certain occupancy and information technology costs and depreciation and amortization expenses.
+Selling, General and Administrative expenses - consist of expenses such as compensation and related expenses for sales and marketing staff, distribution costs (excluding freight) applicable to the Supplies Distributors business and the Retail model, executive, management and administrative personnel and other overhead costs, including certain occupancy and information technology costs and depreciation and amortization expenses.

-Monitoring and controlling our available cash balances continues to be a primary focus.
+Monitoring and controlling our available cash balances and our expenses continues to be a primary focus.
 Our cash and liquidity positions are important components of our financing of both current operations and our targeted growth.
-In recent years we have added to our available cash and liquidity positions through various transactions, including working capital financing agreements for our primary operating subsidiaries and through sales of our common stock through private placement transactions.
+To aid this, in May 2010, we completed a public offering of 2.3 million shares of our common stock that provided net proceeds of \$7.3 million.